smagr173/Hobbie/README.md

 # Hobbie Mobile App
-Create, share, and discover collections of rare or noteworthy possessions **Table of Contents**
+Create, share, and discover collections of rare or noteworthy possessions<br/>
+**Table of Contents**
 [Overview](#overview)
 <a name="overview"/>